 How To Feed Your Tarantula The Right Way

 Slings might prefer to scavenge food whereas adult tarantula loves to hunt live prey.
-You can choose to procure their prey from the market or from places where they organically breed and farm prey like locust, grasshoppers, crickets, etc., especially for tarantulas and the likes.
+You can choose to procure their prey from the market or from places where they organically breed and farm prey like locusts, grasshoppers, crickets, etc., especially for tarantulas and the likes.

 If you have the enthusiasm and time for it, you can create your own produce at home as well.

-These are the things that you need to remember while feeding your tarantula.
+Also, these are the things that you need to remember while feeding your tarantula.